SansGuidon/bookmarks/README.md

 # Privacy
 * [Mo Bitar](https://dev.to/bitario/privacy-is-power) - Privacy is Power
 * [Walker Harrison](https://dev.to/walker/the-search-for-self-how-to-obtain-and-analyze-your-history-of-google-searches) - The Search for Self: How to obtain and analyze your history of Google searches
+* [/r/encryption](https://www.reddit.com/r/encryption/) - everything about encryption on reddit
+* [/r/privacy](https://www.reddit.com/r/privacy/) - everything about privacy on reddit
+* [Fried](https://fried.com/privacy/) - introduction guide to online privacy. a bit outdated on some advices
+* [Privacy tools](https://privacytoolsio.github.io/privacytools.io/) - knowledge & tips to protect your privacy against global mass surveillance.
+Related : [/r/privacytoolsIO/](https://www.reddit.com/r/privacytoolsIO/)
+* [PRISM Break](https://prism-break.org/en/) - which alternative softwares help you opting out of global data surveillance programs like PRISM, XKeyscore and Tempora.
+* [have i been pwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach
+* [/r/pwned](https://www.reddit.com/r/pwned/) -  data breaches, site defacements, rm's, hack logs
+* [r/selfhosted/](https://www.reddit.com/r/selfhosted/) - alternatives to popular online services that can be self hosted
+* [Edward Dickson](https://github.com/Kickball/awesome-selfhosted) - [Kickball/awesome-selfhosted] : list of Free Software network services and web applications which can be hosted locally

 # Productivity
 * [Medium](https://medium.com/swlh/the-30-second-habit-with-a-lifelong-impact-2c3f948ead98) - The 30 second habit with a lifelong impact